dmaniel1/dmaniel1/README.md

 # Hello.
-I am dmaniel1. the username I use for everything, dmaniel, was already taken.
-It happens, I guess.
-Don't really know how to use GitHub, because don't really use it.
-Anyway, bye!
+i am dmaniel1. you already knew that. probably. the username I use for everything, dmaniel, was already taken. :/. other username i use, froxle, is idk. i didnt see if it was taken. i code sometimes. bya, hope to code some cool stuff
 <!---
 dmaniel1/dmaniel1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.